13/4/2024

 You are part of the Wirtshauslabor project by developing and implementing a concept for a tavern with students from a tourism school.
 Are young people interested in gastronomic trends?Kitchen trends such as molecular cuisine or cooking with insects were less interesting for students.
 I have the impression that the class is interested in two — at first glance contradictory — topics: on the one hand traditional tavern dishes and on the other hand in ethnic cuisine, i.e. food that does not come from our local cultures.
 And, of course, sustainability is a major issue.

 Sustainability is also part of your kitchen philosophy; the topic of “No Waste” is of particular concern to you.
 What can you imagine this to mean?
 We have developed into a throwaway society in which we consume more resources than our planet can provide.
 A situation that is very harmful to the climate and the environment.
-No Waste is basically a concept that aims to avoid waste.
+No waste is basically a concept that aims to avoid waste.

 Every third food is not eaten but discarded.
 According to the Zukunftsinstitut, no waste is one of the defining future trends in gastronomy.
 That would be very important, because in the catering industry, an unbelievable amount is thrown away.
 In the large companies where I worked, I had to learn painfully how much edible food ended up in the trash.
 Avoiding waste is not only more environmentally friendly, it is also more economical.